pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 Multiple stacked loops is interesting because it's not any different than a single loop.
 If the current byte is zero it doesn't matter how many `[` we have in a row because it will jump past all of them to the outermost matching `]`.
 Also, if the current byte is nonzero then it doesn't matter how many `]` we have in a row because it'll jump back to the innermost matching `[`.
 Our parser handles the hard work of figuring out which jumps to make so our label generation scheme stays the same regardless of how many stacked loops we have in the source code.

-And we're done.
-Lets give our compiler a test drive.
+And we're done, time to give our compiler a test drive.

 > If you're following along using the [companion code repository](https://github.com/pretzelhammer/brainfuck_compilers) the command we'll be using to compile brainfuck programs to x86_64 and run them is `just carbx {{name}}` where `{{name}}` is the name of the brainfuck source file in the `./input` directory.